lucapalamenti/GeographyApp/README.md

     - Change level of detail in outlines (requires multiple datasets)
     - Disabled sounds
 - Show number of Correct regions separate from the counter in the top right (change that to something like "question number")
-- When taking more than 3 attempts in type (hard) gamemode, instead of just displaying the label is skipping it, make the user type the correct
+- When taking more than 3 attempts in type (hard) gamemode, instead of just displaying the label is skipping it, make the user type the correct answer
 - Gamemodes
     - "Borders": Name all surrounding regions
     - "Outline": Name region based on outline and surrounding regions